Christian Schneider

 This One’s For the Ladies: The Crazy Days of the Milwaukee Does

-Lately, the last one has been in question.
+Lately, the viability of women’s basketball as a national sport has been in question.
 America’s basketball league for women, the WNBA, is foundering financially.
 Propped up for more than a decade by the NBA, attendance is nearly nonexistent.
 (If Osama bin Laden wanted to guarantee he’d never be found by U.S. authorities, he could just regularly attend Atlanta Dream games.)
 Some teams have outright folded, while other teams have resorted to playing in casinos and turning their uniforms in corporate billboards.
 It appears the league is on its last legs.

 \"\"The prospects for a viable women’s basketball league in America weren’t always so dour.
 In 1978, the first wave of young girls reaping the benefits of federal Title IX legislation began to grow up, and sought a place to continue their athletic careers.
 (This was only a couple of years before Sarah Palin started showing off her fresh moves for the Wasilla High girl’s basketball team.)
 During this period, women’s basketball specifically was at a high point, with the U.S. women winning a silver medal in the 1976 Olympics in Montreal (finishing second only to the powerful Soviet Union team.)